-You must submit your own homework.
-You are allowed to discuss problems with other students in the class, such as on Canvas, but you cannot share complete answers with each other.
+Collaboration Policy You are allowed to discuss problems with other students/teams in the class, such as via Canvas, but you cannot share complete answers with each other before everyone involved in the discussion has submitted their work.
+However, I strongly encourage you to first sincerely attempt each problem on your own, and to learn from any external references you consult.
 If you have attempted a problem on your own but could not find a solution, your next step should be to talk to your classmates, the TA(s), or me.
-You may also refer to online resources, but do not abuse this policy: if you find a solution or partial solution to a problem, leave it aside and only refer to it as a last resort, after exhausting the options of seeking help via Canvas, the TA(s), and me.
-Even at that point, the best thing to do is to use that outside resource partially, to get a sense of a path to the solution, and then to attempt the problem on your own again.
+You may also refer to online resources, but do not abuse this policy: if you find a solution or partial solution to a problem, please leave it aside and only refer to it as a last resort, after exhausting the options of seeking help via Canvas and course staff.
+Even at that point, the best thing to do is to use outside resources partially, to get a sense of a path to the solution, and then to attempt the problem on your own again.
 If you do read a solution from an external source, I advise you to internalize how and why the solution works, possibly with the help of the TA(s)/me.
-In that situation, you should write your own solution while not looking at the external source, to ensure you really understood it.
+In that situation, write your own solution while not looking at the external source, to ensure you really understood it.

-You must properly attribute your sources at the start of your solution to each problem, even if it is yourself (via "Attribution: self").
+You must properly attribute your sources for each problem, even if it is yourself or teammates (via "Attribution: self").
 For example, if Bob asks Alice for advice on question 3, then Bob would write at the beginning of their solution to question 3: "Attribution: Discussed with Alice".
 You will not lose points for telling the truth.

-Late Assignment Policy For all but the last homework, late submissions are allowed with no penalty for up to a week after the official due date, but their grading may be substantially delayed.
+Late Assignment Policy Late submissions on homework assignments are allowed with no penalty for up to a week after the official due date, but their grading may be substantially delayed.
 Any assignments submitted more than 7 days after the due date will not be graded.
 Special arrangements will be made in the event of an excused absence.
-Excused absences must be in compliance with University policies in the Undergraduate Catalog (catalog.ufl.edu/UGRD/academic-regulations) and require appropriate documentation.
+Excused absences must be in compliance with University policies in the Graduate Catalog (catalog.ufl.edu/graduate/regulations) and require appropriate documentation.

-6.3 Exams
+5.3 Exams